Experience the Best of the Holy City with these Top Things to do in Jerusalem

 Abraham Hostel Jerusalem

 Jerusalem is a massive city, so when you are figuring out where to stay in Jerusalem you will definitely want to keep location in mind.
-I suggest finding somewhere within walking distance from Old Jerusalem as this is where many of the attractions and sites are.
+I suggest finding somewhere within walking distance from Old Jerusalem and the shuk as this is where many of the attractions and sites are.

 The next thing to consider is your budget.
-Israel, as I found out, is not exactly a cheap destination.
+Israel, despite what many may think, is not a cheap destination.
 That being said, there are a number of accommodation options varying in cost so you can find somewhere that fits your budget.

 If you are on a tighter budget, I recommend Abraham Hostel Jerusalem.
 They have private room and share dorm options.
 They also have a big common room, breakfast spread, and nightly activities which makes Abraham Hostel Jerusalem is a great option for solo travellers as well.
 Book your stay here.